-This circular amends and supplements Circular 1/2013; the main objective of the circular is to gather, by means of the Central Credit Register, the information that the Bank of Spain is required to request from reporting institutions for notification to the European Central Bank in accordance with Regulation (EU) 867/2016 of the European Central Bank, of 18 May, on the collection of granular credit and credit risk data.
-The entry into force of this circular did not have a material impact on the Bank or the information shown in these consolidated financial statements.
+The main aim of this Circular, which amends and supplements Bank of Spain Circular 1/2013, is to gather, through the Central Credit Register, the information that the Bank of Spain has to request from the reporting agents in order to transmit it to the European Central Bank, as provided for in Regulation (EU) 867/2016 of the European Central Bank, of 18 May, on the collection of granular credit and credit risk data.
+The entry into force of this Circular did not have a material impact on the Bank or the information shown in these financial statements.

-Bank of Spain Circular 2/1017, of 28 July, amending Bank of Spain Circular 5/2015, of 30 September, implementing the specific accounting rules of the Spanish Bank Restructuring Asset Management Company, S.A.
+Bank of Spain Circular 2/2017, of 28 July, amending Bank of Spain Circular 5/2015, of 30 September, which implements the specific accounting rules for Sociedad de Gestión de Activos Procedentes de la Reestructuración Bancaria, S.A.

-The objective of this circular is to incorporate into Bank of Spain Circular 5/2015 the new criteria for the accounting recognition of impairment and to specify the rules for the reversal thereof.
-The entry into force of this circular did not have a material impact on the Bank or the information shown in these consolidated financial statements.
+The aim of this Circular is to include in Bank of Spain Circular 5/2015 the new criteria for the recognition of impairment for accounting purposes, as well as to specify the rules for the reversal of impairment.
+The entry into force of this Circular did not have a material impact on the Bank or the information shown in these financial statements.

-Bank of Spain Circular 2/2014, of 31 January, to credit institutions, on the exercise of various regulatory options contained in Regulation (EU) No 575/2013 of the European Parliament and of the Council, of 26 June 2013, on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012.
+Bank of Spain Circular 3/2017, of 24 October, amending Bank of Spain Circular 2/2014, of 31 January, to credit institutions on the exercise of various regulatory options contained in Regulation (EU) No 575/2013 of the European Parliament and of the Council, of 26 June 2013, on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012.

-This circular amends certain aspects of Bank of Spain Circular 2/2014 as a result of the attribution of responsibilities concerning significant institutions to European Central Bank (ECB) under Regulation 1024/2013.
-Firstly, it amends the scope of application of the aforementioned Regulation and, secondly, it adjusts the contents of Bank of Spain Circular 2/2014 to the guidelines issued by the ECB.
-Lastly, the rules on transitional options applicable until 2017 were eliminated.
-The entry into force of this circular did not have a material impact on the Bank or the information shown in these consolidated financial statements.
+Bank of Spain Circular 3/2017 amends certain aspects of Bank of Spain Circular 2/2014 in view of the attribution of competencies on significant entities to the European Central Bank (ECB) by means of Regulation 1024/2013.
+Firstly, it amends the scope of application of the aforementioned Regulation, and secondly, it adjusts the content of the Circular to the guidance issued by the ECB.
+Lastly, the regulations relating to transitional options, that were applicable until 2017, are withdrawn.
+The entry into force of this Circular did not have a material impact on the Bank or the information shown in these financial statements.

-Bank of Spain Circular 4/2017, of 27 November, to credit institutions, on public and confidential financial reporting rules and formats.
+Bank of Spain Circular 4/2017, of 27 November, to credit institutions on public and confidential financial reporting rules and formats

-The main objective of this circular is to adapt the accounting regime of Spanish credit institutions to the changes to European accounting rules as a result of the adoption of two new International Financial Reporting Standards (IFRSs): (i) IFRS 9, which will amend the criteria for the accounting of financial instruments, and (ii) IFRS 15, which will amend the criteria for recognising revenue
+The main purpose of Circular 4/2017 is to adapt the accounting system of Spanish credit institutions to the changes in European accounting legislation stemming from the adoption of two new International Financial Reporting Standards (IFRSs): (i) IFRS 9, which will amend the methods of accounting for financial instruments; and (ii) IFRS 15, which will amend revenue recognition methods.